0xeeeeeeeeeeee/AIFileSearcher/README.md

 You can tell from the name what it is for, but the emergence of MCP has resulted in my project having no prospects; MCP does a much better job than my application, so I gave up on this project.

-I will no longer maintain it, after the last update - added the function of use other API from other vendor.
+After the last update, I will no longer maintain it - adding features that use other vendors' APIs.

 get it: